Lawn Aeration Service in London

 lawn aeration service in a London garden

 Over time the soil beneath lawns becomes compacted, impacting the ability of roots to access air, water and nutrients.
 This can result in a lawn that's prone to waterlogging in heavy rainfall and vulnerable to yellowing and dieback in periods of drought.
 Weeds that are more tolerant to heat, dry or wet conditions will tend to outgrow the grass.
-Aeration offsets all of these problems.
+Our lawn aeration service in London helps:

 • Lawn drainage is improved so there is less likely to be a problem with moss or waterlogging